Traceability

 Traceability ensures safety in any animal-derived product supply chain but is critically important for FBS.
 FBS is widely used in cell culture research and bioproduction as a source of growth factors, hormones, and nutrients that support the growth of various cell types.
 The safety and quality of serum depends on its sourcing, production, and handling processes.

-Sterility: High-quality serum is sterile filtered often using 3 x 0.1 µm filters to remove bacteria, fungi, and mycoplasma.
+Sterility High-quality serum is sterile filtered often using 3 x 0.1 µm filters to remove bacteria, fungi, and mycoplasma.

-Endotoxin Levels: Manufacturers test serum for endotoxin to ensure it is suitable for sensitive applications like immunological studies.
+Endotoxin levels Manufacturers test serum for endotoxin to ensure it is suitable for sensitive applications like immunological studies.

-Batch Testing: Manufacturers may test serum before sale to verify functionality, performance and lack of contaminants.
+Batch testing Manufacturers may test serum before sale to verify functionality, performance, and lack of contaminants.

+Viral contaminants Bovine viral risk profiles differ across geographies.
 Reputable suppliers mitigate the risk of viral contamination through screening and treatment processes.

 Ensure your serum provider is ISIA Traceability Certified